WICG/bundle-preloading/examples.md

 }
 </script>
 ```

+Because of same origin and path restrictions, the resources referenced by the bundle must correspond to URLs with the `https://www.example.com/assets/` prefix.
+For easier portability, the list may use relative locations as in the example.
+All of the bundled responses may only be accessed at URLs with the same base path component as the bundle's source, where "base path component" refers to the URL truncated before the last path component.

-This directs the browser that it _may_ serve any of the resources in `"resources"` by making a single request for `https://www.example.com/assets/resources.wbn`.
+This directs the browser that it _may_ serve any of the resources in the `"resources"` list by making a single request for `https://www.example.com/assets/resources.wbn`.
 That request *must* contain the [structured header](https://www.fastly.com/blog/improve-http-structured-headers) `Bundle-Preload`; the value for the `Bundle-Preload` header may only contain a non-empty subset of the `"resources"` list.
 To retrieve all the declared resources, the request may look like:

 ```
 GET /assets/resources.wbn HTTP/1.1